As some of you may know I’ve been studying a Masters Degree in Computer Science for the past 6 months.

 Furthermore, I’ve always been envious of those around me who had the technical skills to build products or tools that can be useful!
 I’ve worked in tech for most of my career and I have worked with many crazily awesome people doing really cool stuff.
 I admired their hard skills but I also admired their ability build an idea to life.

 What would you do if you could do anything you wanted to?

 I guess I want to help others using skills I am strong in.
 Whether to build a product or service to aid mental health or change careers.
 Definitely has something to do with helping others regarding mental health and careers because these are the areas I kind of struggle in.

-I want to do so many things but something that I feel is actually attainable is run Training Workshops.
+I want to do so many things but something that I feel is actually attainable is running WordPress Training Workshops.

 I believe WordPress can build confidence or even help people start up businesses.
 With WordPress, you can become a digital entrepreneur.
 With WordPress, you can blog and set up your own little home in cyberspace.
 Blogging actually helped me overcome depression as a teenager as it created a hobby to focus on which boosted my self-esteem.
 It actually think of it as a saviour to my life.